rachelandrew/grid-by-example/browsers/index.md

 [Webkit Meta Bug](https://bugs.webkit.org/show_bug.cgi?id=60731)

 Grid is available, with a -webkit prefix in [Webkit Nightly builds](http://nightly.webkit.org/) and also in the new [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/release-notes/).
+Future versions of Webkit will use browser flags rather than vendor prefixes so Grid should soon be unprefixed in the Nightly and Preview versions.

 This implementation is also by Igalia but lags slightly behind the Chrome one.